 The Haggin also has rotating exhibits throughout the year.
 One example, on display from June 2 to July 31, is the Victor Vasarely Collection.
 Vasarely is considered the leader of Op Art (optokinetic art), a mathematically-themed form of abstract art developed in the early 1960s with an aim to stimulate the eye through the radical use of shapes and colors.

 1201 N. Pershing Ave. check them out on IG: @hagginmuseum

-You're already going to be a hero in your kids' eyes taking them to a ball game, why not achieve legendary status and go to the Children's Museum of Stockton as well?
+You're already going to be a hero in your kids' eyes taking them to a ball game.
+Why not achieve legendary status and go to the Children's Museum of Stockton as well?
 The museum is more than 22,000 square feet of educational fun.
-In fact, there are more than 40 exhibits that not only keeps a child's attention for hours on end, they'll want to go back again and again.
-It's a fantastic way to get them to burn off some of that pent up energy while doing so in a constructive manner that benefits their young minds as much as it does your sanity.
-Reservations are currently required, so be sure to call ahead for your time slot.
+In fact, there are more than 40 exhibits that not only keep a child's attention for hours on end, but they'll also want to go back again and again.
+It's a fantastic way to get them to burn off some of that pent-up energy while doing so in a constructive manner that benefits their young minds as much as it does your sanity.

 402 West Weber Ave.
 Check them out on IG @childrensmuseumofstockton